alejball/cse15l-lab-reports/CSE15l-Lab-3.md

         biomed/gb-2002-3-12-research0081.txt:        curation by experts using a full trail of evidence to plos/journal.pbio.0020121.txt:        A number of scientists are currently on the trail of suspected CWD disease reservoirs.

-Here, we searched for the string "trail" within multiple files using the `grep -w` command.
+Here, we searched for the string "trail" within multiple files using the `grep -w "string" <Path>` command.
 If you look through the results (which are printed in the format `<Path>:  "String"`) you will see they are all appearances of "trail" with "trail" not being a substring of any other string.

 **Example 2:**